model-map/wikipedia-to-kindle-azw3-pdf/README.md

 # Usage

-(Note: The following guide follows Gmail configuration.
-If you're using another email provider, please lookup their smtp configuration)<br><br>
+<sup>(Note: If you only want to download wikipedia articles as pdf and don't care about sending them to your kindle, skip step 1,2,3,4 and go directly to step 5.)</sup><br><br>
-Before we can begin executing the script we need to make a few changes on our end.
+Before we can begin executing the script we need to make a few changes on our end.<br>

 1. <b>Get [Google app password](https://support.google.com/accounts/answer/185833?hl=en)</b><br>
    This is required for Google to allow your app to send mail via its smtp server.<br>
    Since we're sending mail to your kindle, please make sure the email address is in kindle's approved email list.

+   <sup>(Note: The following guide follows Gmail configuration.
+If you're using another email provider, please lookup their smtp configuration)<br><br></sup>

 2. <b>Open '/etc/ssmtp/ssmtp.conf' and add the following entry:</b>
    <br>